Moskva (river): Cities and towns

-Moscow (Москва́), the capital of Russia, is situated on its banks.
+Moscow (Москва́), the capital and most populous city of Russia, is situated on its banks.
 The river also flows through the towns of Mozhaysk, Zvenigorod, Zhukovsky, Bronnitsy, Voskresensk, and — at the confluence of the Moskva and Oka — Kolomna.
 As of 2007, there are 49 bridges across the Moskva River and its canals within Moscow city limits; the first stone bridge, Bolshoy Kamenny Bridge, was erected in 1692.
 Within the city, the river is 120–200 m wide, the narrowest point being under the Kremlin walls.
 Drinking water for the city of Moscow is collected from five stations on the Moskva River and from the Upper Volga reservoirs (north and north-west of the city).